bkis/please/README.md

 # please
-A very polite companion that helps remembering terminal one-liners :woman_technologist:
+A polite companion that helps noting exotic terminal one-liners :woman_technologist:

 ## What is this?
 _please_ is a **bash script**.
 Just one file, very simple.
 It takes only a handful of arguments.
 But, more importantly ...